amaya-samirah/rsa-encription-server/README.md

 #5 Look at 'Server.java' terminal to see results.

-#6 To test values enter "test" in 'Client.java' folder
+#6 To test values enter "test" in 'Client.java' file

 #7 Repeat OR Stop program